cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-sequence.md

 cache
 :   The clause `CACHE cache` enables sequence numbers to be preallocated and stored in memory for faster access.
 The minimum value is 1 (only one value can be generated at a time, i.e., no cache).
 If unspecified, the old cache value will be maintained.
-:   > **Note** When operating with a cache of sequence numbers (`cache > 1`), Greenplum Database may discard some cached sequence values.
+:   > **Note** When operating with a cache of sequence numbers (`cache > 1`), Cloudberry Database may discard some cached sequence values.
 If you require consecutive values, you must explicitly set `CACHE 1` when you create or alter the sequence.

 CYCLE
 :   The optional `CYCLE` key word may be used to enable the sequence to wrap around when the `maxvalue` or `minvalue` has been reached by an ascending or descending sequence.
 If the limit is reached, the next number generated will be the respective `minvalue` or `maxvalue`.